sweattep/modern_quotes/README.md

 >can't put a price on my health.

+> I'm not working multiple jobs beyond this year.
+It's fully unsustainable and it's not fun.
+Therefore we pivot.
+I'm getting my life back.
+I'm completely over saving TWiT yoy.
+Yesterday's miracle is now tomorrow's expected.
+And it's fully unrealistic to expect me to work like a dog forever.

 >Events themselves are not important, only the experiences and the lessons that you get from them.
 Just take it easy

 >When you are not having a loving, caring, and kind relationship with your own inner child, you will project your own wounds into your children.